-where both the field, coordinates and coupling constants were made dimensionless via the implementation of an appropriate rescaling defined in terms of the mass scale of the model.
-As usual, the Greek index $\mu$ runs from 0 to 1 and therefore counts the spacetime coordinates.
-Moreover, we have chosen to work with $\eta^{\mu \nu}=(+-)$ as the metric signature of the Minkowski spacetime.
+Here, field, coordinates and coupling constants are assumed to be dimensionless (can be achieved via an appropriate mass rescaling).
+The Greek index $\mu$ runs from 0 to 1.
+In addition, the metric of the Minkowski spacetime is assumed to be $(+-)$.

-In such a context, the potential $V(\phi)$ determines the self-interaction inherent to the real field via the specification of the vacuum structure of the corresponding theory.
-In the present case, we consider the well-known $\phi^4$ model, whose potential reads
+The potential $V(\phi)$ determines the vacuum structure of the corresponding theory.
+In this manuscript, we adopt the usual $\phi^4$ one, i.e.

-which has many applications in various physics scenarios.
-For instance, in condensed matter physics, a one-dimensional Ginzburg-Landau theory has been proposed to describe the phase transition in shape memory alloys \cite{falk}.
-Moreover, in Ref. \cite{grirub}, the authors found that temperature has a significant influence on the formation of kink-antikink pairs.
+This potential has many applications in different scenarios.
+In condensed matter physics, for example, a one-dimensional Ginzburg-Landau theory has been proposed to describe the phase transition in shape memory alloys \cite{falk}.
+Also, in Ref. \cite{grirub}, the authors studied how the temperature influences the formation of kink-antikink pairs.

-The resulting nonintegrable theory is known to support energetically stable time-independent solutions which connect the two adjacent vacuum predicted by the $\phi^4$ potential above.
-Specifically, while the resulting kink is given by $\phi_K(x)=\tanh{(x)}$ and interpolates between the states $\phi_K(-\infty)=-1$ and $\phi_K(\infty)=1$, the corresponding antikink can be promptly obtained based on the $Z_2$ symmetry inherent to the original model and therefore connects the adjacent vacuum in an opposite way, i.e. $\phi_{\Bar{K}}(-\infty)=1$ and $\phi_{\Bar{K}}(\infty)=-1$.
-These two profiles can be verified to have the very same energy, but topological charges with opposite signs.
-Furthermore, the stability analysis reveals the existence of two distinct modes - translational and vibrational ones - inherent to the kink profile.
-In such a case, the evolution of a kink-antikink collision is directly affected by the existence of the vibrational mode (related to $\omega_1=\sqrt{3}$) via the so-called {\it{energy transfer mechanism}}.
-As a result, two-bounce windows appear and a typical fractal structure can be observed.
+The $\phi^4$ model is known to possess analytical time-independent solutions with nontrivial topology.
+These kink profiles connect the fundamental states predicted by the potential (\ref{potential}).
+In this sense, kinks and antikinks are related via the $Z_2$ symmetry inherent to the model (\ref{model}).
+These structures have the same energy, but topological charges with opposite signs.
+In addition, their spectrum against small perturbations possesses both translational and vibrational modes.
+As a consequence, the evolution of a kink-antikink collision is affected by these modes via the {\it{energy transfer mechanism}}.
+Two-bounce windows then appear and a typical fractal structure emerges.

-In this manuscript, instead of colliding kinks, we focus our attention on the generation of oscillating pulses and kinks as a result of oscillons decay.
-With such a purpose in mind, we consider as the initial condition
+Instead of colliding kinks, we now investigate the evolution of a vacuum state when perturbed by an oscillon.
+With such a purpose in mind, we consider the initial condition